vitorio-p/RHDEVS-AY2223-BE2-flask/README.md

 - GET /{id} to retrieve the name and all scores of a profile
 - POST /profiles to create a new profile (name only)
 - DELETE /{id} to delete a profile
-- GET /{id}/score?minScore= to retrieve all scores of a profile, above the min score
+- GET /{id}/score?minScore= to retrieve all scores of a profile, above the min score.
+If min score not provided, return all scores

 In authentication API (/auth prefix):